anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Love is blind; friendship closes its eyes.
+Quote: In order to live free and happily you must sacrifice boredom.
+It is not always an easy sacrifice.

-By: Friedrich Nietzsche
+By: Richard Bach